Ask someone you know for iconic images of London, and one of the first things they'll likely mention is the Queen's Guard.

 It is highly likely that those guns are loaded (though the army won’t confirm or deny such a thing).

 But what is it that's perched on the Guardman's head?
 That thing that makes them look like a gaggle of Marge Simpsons who've discovered Schwarzkopf 099?
 It's called a 'bearskin', a type of ceremonial military cap that dates back to the 17th century.

 And yes, despite some controversy, the bearskin is exactly as its name suggests.

 Bearskin hats are made from the skin of American black bears, taken annually during the Black Bear Cull in Canada.
 The British Army takes 100 skins for itself, supposedly a mere fraction of the thousands of bears that are killed to keep numbers in check.

 There have been endless calls to phase out the bearkin, and even an alleged offer from Stella McCartney to design new faux fur hats.
+Rumours suggest that more recent hats are made out of nylon, rather than bears.
 The issue continues to stoke controversy with animal rights organisations, such as PETA, who argue that the practice is cruel and outdated.

 We asked an MoD spokesman why the army chooses real bear skin over synthetic materials.
 He told us: "We have examined various alternative materials in the past, but none has come remotely close to matching the natural properties of bear fur in terms of shape, weight and its ability to repel moisture in wet conditions."
 Perhaps we shouldn't expect to see an end to this questionable traditional anytime soon.